nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 information into the application, there are several fields of information you can store, such as the client's gender, or their body measurements for clothing.

-The following are some notes on the purpose and requirements of these fields:

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about the client commands:**<br>

 * SalesNote allows you to record the gender of the client.
-The gender field takes accepts "M" or "Male" to indicate male gender, and "F" or "Female" to indicate female gender. </br>
+The gender field takes accepts "M" or "Male" to indicate male gender, and "F" or "Female" to indicate female gender.
 Note that this ignores case, thus "male" or "FEMALE" will also be accepted.
 * A related point, is that SalesNote also allows you to store their measurements for easy reference.
 This field is **different depending on their gender**.
 Take note of the following points:
     * A male's body measurements should be of the format height_waist_shoulder in cm, and it should not be blank.